7h3cyb3rm0nk/iks/assets/diseases/README.md

 - Ashwagandha: Drink ashwagandha tea or take ashwagandha supplements to help reduce symptoms of depression and anxiety.
 Ashwagandha roots can also be boiled in milk or water for depression relief.
 - Jatamansi: Inhale the aroma of jatamansi essential oil or use jatamansi oil for aromatherapy to help uplift mood and reduce symptoms of depression.
 Jatamansi powder can also be consumed with warm milk or water for added benefits.

-These remedies offer natural alternatives for managing various common diseases, utilizing the healing properties of traditional Ayurvedic plants.

-Certainly!
-Here are 20 more common diseases along with remedies using the plants mentioned earlier, each presented in Markdown format:

 21. **Constipation**